fuulish/canal/README.md

 # canal

-program to calculate electrical conductivity from molecular simulations using root-mean square displacments
+Calculate electrical conductivity from molecular simulations using root-mean square displacements and optionally splits it into contributions from the individual species, and/or decomposes it spatially.

-this is similar to what has been described here:
+This is similar to what has been described here:
     http://aip.scitation.org/doi/abs/10.1063/1.4890741

 Those guys were, to the best of my knowledge, the first ones who did a spatial decomposition analysis of the electrical conductivity.